PerilousBooklet/perilousbooklet.github.io/README.md

 1. Create a new HTML file inside `./static/posts/current_year`
 2. Generate the base blog post template with `snpt-blog-base-article`
-3. Write the article (use the snippets to add images, videos ,audios ,blockquotes, codeblocks, ...)
+3. Write the article (use the snippets to add images, videos, audios, blockquotes, codeblocks, ...)
 4. Generate the website with `./build.sh`
 6. Open the website with `./run.sh`